 Myth #2.
 “It’s illegal to use a car seat without a chest clip.”

 FMVSS 213 and CMVSS 213, the respective United States and Canadian standards for child restraint manufacturers, do NOT require the use of a chest clip.
 However, chest clips have become so ubiquitous that manufacturers include them on their seats as a matter of course, because they believe parents might not buy seats without (falsely believing they’re less safe).

 Myth #3.
 “Chest clips are dangerous!
 That’s why European car seats don’t have them!”

 European standards require that child restraints be able to be released with a single motion, so chest clips are de facto illegal, not because they’re dangerous but because releasing a child from a harness with a chest clip requires the caregiver to unbuckle both the buckle and the clip.
 European seats use other methods to position the harness correctly.
 Often this involves large, rigid covers on the harness with a grippy backing that keep the harness from shifting.
-There is no reason American and Canadian seats couldn’t use this method, but, see Myth #2.
+Australian standards also do not expressly disallow a chest clip, but car seat manufacturers down under, like European ones, do not habitually use a chest clip to keep the harness in position.
+There is no reason American and Canadian seats couldn’t use these methods, but, see Myth #2.

 Myth #4.
 “If your child’s chest clip is too low, it could kill your baby by puncturing his organs!”